yguillemot/RaQt_maker/README.md

 `qmake`
 `make`

-The file libRaQtWrapper.so should be created.
+The file libQtWidgetsWrapper.so should be created.

 7.2 - Setup the environment:
 `export LD_LIBRARY_PATH=.`